kentcdodds/babel-plugin-macros/README.md

 `babel-plugin-macros` designed.
 However, some things _do_ need to be implicit, and those kinds of babel plugins can't be turned into macros.

+### Should macros be dependencies or devDependencies?

+Macros are processed at build-time and not required at runtime.
+They should be devDependencies.

 ## Inspiration

 * [threepointone/babel-plugin-macros](https://github.com/threepointone/babel-plugin-macros)